 - Heat the olive oil in a large pot over medium high heat.

-- Add the onions to the pot and cook for 5 minutes, stirring frequently.
+- Add the onions and 1/2 tsp salt to the pot and cook for 5 minutes, stirring frequently until translucent.

 - Thinly slice the shallot, cook with the onions for 6-8 minutes until starting to brown.
 Lower the heat to medium if the bottom of the pan is browning too quickly.

 - Once the onions are browned around the edges and the bottom of the pan is brown, add ¼ cup water and scrape up the brown fond (browned food bits) from the bottom of the pan.

 - Cook over medium heat until the water evaporates.

 - Lower heat to medium and add ⅓ cup store bought pesto.